 A Distillation of the Best of Humanistic Psychology

 Although I hope to show, in the following series of blog posts, that the NVC model is much more than this, it is usually initially described as a combination, distillation, and development, of the powerful and well-researched understandings in the Humanistic Psychology of Carl Rogers and Abraham Maslow – those giants of the academic discipline of Psychology in the 1950s and 1960s.
-The NVC communication model evolved out of the psychotherapeutic principles and practices that Rogers and Maslow established, but it has grown to a point where it can no longer be identified with, or restrained by, the assumptions of that tradition.
+The NVC communication model evolved out of the psychotherapeutic principles and practices that Rogers and Maslow established, but over time it has grown and deepened to a point where it can no longer be identified with, or restrained by, the assumptions of that tradition.

 In the later posts in this ‘Communication and Relationships’ series, I hope to present a personal perspective on the model, which will aim to both highlight the ultimately spiritual nature of the empowerment that is inherent in NVC, and highlight the value of NVC for any serious spiritual practitioner from any spiritual tradition.
 I cannot help feeling that one of the ways we can promote Marshal Rosenberg’s NVC to a wider audience is by highlighting its universality – its beautiful alignment with the mandala archetype and the whole body of mandala-wisdom.
 It is a tragedy that NVC is not better known and understood.